 The MacGuffin is a common plot device, and we’ve seen versions of it that run the gamut from the Maltese Falcon to the Ark of the Covenant to the glowing briefcase from Pulp Fiction.
 It typically serves the function as the primary motivation of the characters within the story—the reason that Tom Cruise is hanging from the landing gear of a helicopter or Harrison Ford is running from Nazis in the middle of the desert.
 It’s the motive force—the thing that moves the story forward.

-We can tell a lot about someone by examining their motivations.
+We can tell a lot about someone by examining their motivation.
 In fact, “motive” is one of the most common things we hear about in police procedurals and crime dramas.
 “What was the shooter’s motive?”
 “What’s the motive behind the robbery?”
-Police and Detectives use motive as a starting point for working backwards to figure out who is behind a crime.
+Police and Detectives use motivation as a starting point for working backwards to figure out who is behind a crime.
 Knowing the why behind a perpetrator’s actions can help to identify them.